 4. The initial AMF invokes the Nsmf_PDUSession_CreateSMContext service operation (UE EPS PDN Connection, initial AMF ID, dataForwarding Flag, Target ID) on the SMF identified by the PGW-C+SMF address and indicates HO preparation indication (to avoid switching the UP path).
 The initial AMF ID uniquely identifies the initial AMF serving the UE.
 This step is performed for each PDN Connection and the corresponding PGW-C+SMF address/ID in the UE context the initial AMF received in step 3.
 The SMF finds the corresponding PDU Session based on EPS Bearer Context(s).

-Based on configuration and the Direct Forwarding Flag received from the MME, the initial AMF determines the applicability of indirect data forwarding and includes a dataForwarding Flag to inform the SMF of the applicability of indirect data forwarding.
+Based on configuration and the Direct Forwarding Flag received from the MME, the initial AMF determines the applicability of direct or indirect data forwarding and includes a dataForwarding Flag to inform the SMF of the applicability of direct or indirect data forwarding.

 Target ID corresponds to Target ID provided by the MME in step 3.